Author name: Saleh Elnagar

 When I sit down to craft a Terraform module, I ask myself how future me—and the teams inheriting my code—will reason about every decision.
 I remind myself to start with clarity, keep security opinionated but flexible, and prove the workflow end to end before anyone else runs terraform apply.
 I literally keep a checklist on

-Turning an Ingress Migration into a Security Upgrade (NGINX → Azure Application Gateway/AGIC)
+Turning an Ingress Migration into a Security Upgrade — with DevOps + Terraform IaC as the Backbone (NGINX → Azure Front Door + App Gateway/AGIC)

 DevSecOps, Git